 When you submit an enquiry through this website, we may collect your name, email address, phone number, and any information you choose to provide.
 We may also collect information automatically when you browse the website, such as your IP address, device and browser information, and pages visited (for example via analytics and security tools).

-We use your information to respond to enquiries, communicate with you, and provide agreed services.
-Contact form submissions are processed securely via Formspree.
-We may also use data to understand and improve website performance and to measure how people find the website (for example via analytics).
+We use your information to respond to enquiries, communicate with you, arrange appointments, process payments, and provide agreed services.
+Contact form and intake form submissions are processed via Formspree.
+Payments are processed via Stripe.
+Appointments are managed via Calendly.
+We may also use data to understand and improve website performance and to measure how people find the website (via Google Analytics).

 Under the UK General Data Protection Regulation (UK GDPR), we rely on the following lawful bases: